Fan-pixel/UR2P-Dehaze/README.md

 ## Contact
-If you have any questions, please contact the email wenxuan_fang@njust.edu.cn
+If you have any questions, please contact the email Fansb@stu.cqut.edu.cn